-Thursday 24 April.
 Our walk today takes in two very well-preserved examples of the post towns along the Nakasendo: Magome and Tsumago.
-The walk to Tsumago is approximately 10 kilometres with a further (optional) 3.5 kilometres walk to Nagiso at the end of the day.
+The walk to Tsumago is approximately 9 kilometres.

-We begin the morning with a 40-minute picturesque walk into the quaint post town of Magome.
+We begin the morning in the quaint post town of Magome.
 Here the old trail narrows and winds up through the postcard-like town to the Magome Pass.

 After spending some time exploring Magome and collecting a picnic lunch, we continue uphill out of town.
 Along the way we stop at the Ichikoku-tochi teahouse, built in the Edo period.
 In return for a small donation, here we are served Japanese tea by local volunteers.
 We enjoy our picnic lunch in the nearby shelter.
-The trail then turns gently downhill, and we reach first the small village of O-tsumago and then a little further on, the delightful post town of Tsumago.
+The trail then turns gently downhill and we reach first the small village of O-tsumago and then a little further on, the delightful post town of Tsumago.
 Great effort has been made by the local community to ensure the veneer of this post town remains authentically as it did before the onset of twentieth century developments such as electricity and vending machines.

-In Tsumago, we visit the waki-honjin - an Edo period inn for travelling dignitaries - and museum (entrance fee included) before continuing a further 3.5 kilometres along the Nakasendo to Nagiso where we take a shuttle bus to our hot spring hotel about 20 minutes drive away.
-(There is an option to take the hotel shuttle bus from Tsumago directly to the hotel).
+In Tsumago, we visit the waki-honjin - an Edo period inn for travelling dignitaries - and museum (entrance fee included) before travelling to our hotel - travel time is about 40 minutes. \star^2